nebari-dev/nebari/docs/source/user_guide/getting_started.md

 Once authenticated the user will be prompted with a set of profiles that are available for the authenticated user to use.
 Your given selections will likely differ from the image shown.
-The customized profiles will give you access to fixed resources e.g. 2 cpu, 8 GB ram, and 1 dedicated gpu.
+The customized profiles will give you access to fixed resources for example 2 cpu, 8 GB ram, and 1 dedicated gpu.
 All of this is configured by the administrator.
 Click `start` once the appropriate profile has been chosen.
 The cluster may take several minutes to launch.
 This is due to